Home Travel Intelligence SafetyWing Travel Insurance

 Trip cancellation before departure

 SafetyWing does not cover the cost of a trip you cancel before leaving.
-If you book a £15,000 Antarctic expedition and cannot travel due to illness or a family emergency, SafetyWing will not reimburse the booking cost.
-For high-value trips with significant non-refundable deposits — expedition cruises, private aviation, yacht charters — separate trip cancellation coverage is essential.
-This is the most important gap in the SafetyWing product for the traveller booking premium experiences.
+For high-value bookings with significant non-refundable deposits — expedition cruises, private aviation, yacht charters — separate trip cancellation coverage is essential.
+This is the most important gap in the product for the traveller booking premium experiences.

 Not Covered